learningequality/kolibri-docs/docs/install/raspberry_pi_manual.rst

 Saving your image for replication
 ---------------------------------

-Once you like the setup and you may want to deploy several Raspberry Pis to different schools, classrooms etc.
+Once you like the setup and you may want to set up several Raspberry Pis in different schools, classrooms etc.

 .. tip:: Using the same Wi-Fi SSID (in this tutorial, we called it ``Offline Library``) is recommended if you are setting up several Raspberry Pis in the same area.
 But you should configure them on different Wi-Fi channels.
 Separate them by a count of 2, this will avoid radio frequency overlaps.